 Learn about CWD.

-- Bringing hunter-killed deer, elk or moose carcasses into New York from CWD-positive states increases the risk of spreading this fatal disease.
+- Bringing hunter-killed deer, elk or moose carcasses into New York from CWD-positive states is illegal and increases the risk of spreading this fatal disease.

 Learn about CWD regulations for hunters.

 - Feeding deer and moose increases the risk that CWD and other harmful diseases will spread.

 - CWD was first detected in New York State in 2005, but no new cases have occurred since.